Enuff Z'nuff discography

-American rock band Enuff Z'Nuff currently has 17 studio albums, 5 live albums, and 4 compilations for a total of 27 official albums.
+American rock band Enuff Z'Nuff currently has 18 studio albums, 5 live albums, and 5 compilations for a total of 28 official albums.
 Their highest charting singles were "Fly High Michelle" and "New Thing" from their 1989 self-titled release.
-Enuff Z'Nuff's latest studio release of new material, named Brainwashed Generation, was released in July 2020.
-A 3-disc compilation of unreleased material, Never Enuff, was released by Cleopatra Records in August 2021.
-A Beatles' Tribute Album named "Hardrock Nite" came out in 2021.
-Their newest release, Finer than Sin, will come out November 11, 2022 through Frontiers Records.
-It will be the 4th consecutive album with Chip Z'nuff taking over lead vocals.
+A 3-disc compilation of previously unreleased material, Never Enuff, was released by Cleopatra Records in August 2021.
+Enuff Z'Nuff's latest studio release of new material, named Xtra Cherries, will be released in July 2025.
+It will be their 5th consecutive album with Chip Z'Nuff on lead vocals.